 Doctors call IBS a ‘functional gastrointestinal disorder’ which means the gastrointestinal tract doesn’t show any physical abnormalities but functions abnormally.

-A doctor usually gives an IBS diagnosis using a process of exclusion.
-This means that once all their tests come back normal but symptoms persist, the diagnosis is given.
-As the underlying cause isn’t known, a GP can then only treat the symptoms using drugs or surgery or you may be told there is nothing that can be done or told simply to eat more fiber or Metamucil.
+As the underlying cause isn’t often known by a GP, their only option is to treat only the symptoms using drugs or surgery, or you may be told there is nothing that can be done, or to eat more fiber or Metamucil.

 But this is NOT the final answer.
-Most of these treatments don’t work well, because they don’t address the underlying causes of your digestive disorder.
+Most of these options aren’t effective as they don’t address the underlying causes of your IBS.